kelachan/Image-J-Calcium-Analysis-Macro/README.md

 3. Select the image to run the analysis on.
 4. Follow the on-screen dialogs.

-You can try the macro using the sample time-lapse image provided here: https://drive.google.com/drive/u/2/folders/12Kj8ol_rpForezNu8eSBeFmZKQFcjKAJ
+You can try the macro using the sample time-lapse .czi image provided here: https://drive.google.com/drive/u/2/folders/12Kj8ol_rpForezNu8eSBeFmZKQFcjKAJ